-IT IS FURTHER ORDERED that the foregoing protected and sealed material will only be disclosed to: (1) parties to the proceeding and counsel; (2) personnel of the Supreme Court, the State Bar Court and independent audiotape transcribers; and (3) personnel of the Office of Probation when necessary for their official duties.
+IT IS FURTHER ORDERED that the foregoing protected and sealed material will only be necessary for their official duties.
 Protected material will be marked and maintained by all authorized individuals in a manner calculated to prevent improper disclosure.
 All persons to whom protected material is disclosed will be given a copy of this order sealing the documents by the person making the disclosure.